Life Coaching Training course available by distance learning.

 - Consider a teacher who demonstrates a certain type of empathy with students, may be asked to take on a role of student counsellor or career advisor.

 - Consider a counsellor who is confronted by clients who have fitness issues, eating problems, financial difficulties, and other challenges.
-Over time, a counsellor may broaden their knowledge and expertise; and find themself, out of necessity, helping people across a broad gambit of issues, beyond just psychological.
+Over time, a counsellor may broaden their knowledge and expertise; and find themselves, out of necessity, helping people across a broad gambit of issues, beyond just psychological.

 - An employment consultant may find themselves utilising life coaching skills when working with their clients helping them find employment.